LINDSEY O + CO.

 Since the beginning of human existence, the stars have peaked our interest.
 We make art about them, write poems and stories about them.
 We seek more knowledge about them and as photographers, we often want to capture their beauty.
 Photographing the night sky isn't as simple mounting your camera to a tripod and leaving your shutter open.
 Read below for the equipment you'll need and a few tips to get you started!

-You will of course need a camera to start.
+WHAT YOU'LL NEEDYou will of course need a camera to start.
 Full frame cameras are ideal but not a necessity.
 In addition, you will need a tripod to mount it on.
 I recommend something good and sturdy to decrease the chances of it moving or blowing over in windy conditions.
-Another way to eliminate camera shake is to use a remote shutter release (Optional but suggested).
+Another way to eliminate camera shake is to use a remote shutter release (optional but suggested).
 Next is a wide angle lens with a maximum aperture of at least f/2.8.
-This allows you shoot at a "lower" ISO which will help eliminate noise your final photo.
+This allows you to shoot at a "lower" ISO which will help eliminate noise in your final photo.

 LOCATION AND CAMERA SETTINGS